nasadov/carbon-aware-orchestrator/README.md

 2. **Constraint Filtering**: Ensuring resource requirements and timing constraints are met
 3. **Greedy Selection**: Choosing the node with lowest carbon emissions for each pod

 This approach is fast and practical, but may not always find the global optimum.
+In our implementation, we added three modest refinements to improve practicality without changing the core objective:

+- Tightest‑window‑first ordering, then larger pods (CPU/RAM/duration), to reduce early fragmentation and deadline misses.
+- Low‑carbon timeslot ordering, checking greener hours earlier when building candidates.
+- A lightweight packing‑aware tie‑breaker: when emissions are essentially equal, prefer placements that leave less normalized leftover CPU/RAM across the pod’s active hours.
+The atomic path also uses proportional embodied allocation by default for consistency with the non‑atomic path.

 ### MILP Global Optimizer